StrucEng-Library-kfmresearch/strucenglib-website/docs/strucenglib_snippets/load_generators/area_load_generator_elements.md

+This page shows how loads can be defined using the function area_load_generator_elements and add the loads to the **Structure** object.

+----OLD
 The StrucEng Library features a server component to run FEA solvers on a remote host.
 This simplifies configuration setup and increases execution speed as FEA computations are remotely executed.